vighneshvnkt/Big-data-prototype-for-insurance-claims/README.md

 # big-data-prototype-for-insurance-claims

-A big data design prototype REST API for insurance claims developed in spring boot where the json is passed through curl commands and data is saved in Redis.
+A big data design prototype REST API for insurance claims developed in spring boot where the json is passed through curl commands and data is saved in Redis. <br>
 There is flexibility to add/remove/merge additional properties to the same object or array without invalidating schema and implementation of ETags and REST API Security

 ### Prerequisites

-Java 9.0__
+Java 9.0 <br>
-Spring Tools Suite__
+Spring Tools Suite <br>
-Curl or Postman__
+Curl or Postman <br>
-Maven__
+Maven <br>

 ## Running the example
-Run the REST API through STS (ensure that path to JSON Schema is corrected in the code).__
+Run the REST API through STS (ensure that path to JSON Schema is corrected in the code). <br>
-Run following commands in CURL__
+Run following commands in CURL <br>
 POST command: (goodJSON contains the JSON to be posted)

 ```